-Mariam Mumtaz is the first Pakistani to be interviewed on Literary Retreat.
+Mariam Mumtaz is the first Pakistani woman to be interviewed on Literary Retreat.
 She is an up-and-coming journalist and was also a senior of mine at my university.
-To find out more about her and her works, check out our session below.
+To find out more about her and her work, check out our session below.

 Q1.
 Mariam, it’s wonderful to have you with us for this Q&A. I’d like to ask, first and foremost, who or what inspired you to pursue a degree in Media Sciences from SZABIST, Dubai?

 It’s an honor to be a part of this interview.

 Let me tell you, deciding for a university is the most difficult thing to do, so much confusion, many factors to consider, and I didn’t have much help while deciding all of this.
 It was solely my own decision and I am very happy about it.

 I love news—so journalism became an instinctual choice.
 Hence, came Media Sciences and SZABIST, Dubai; the combination was just too good. 🙂